juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 ![][10]

-Once the deployment is complete, we should be able to connect to the web service over port 80 as we had opened the port when we provisioned the virtual machine with the Knife Azure command.
-As this virtual machine is the only virtual machine in my cloud service, I’ll connect it with the cloud service url.
+Once the deployment is complete, you should be able to connect to the web service over port 80, because you opened the port when you provisioned the virtual machine with the Knife Azure command.
+As this virtual machine is the only virtual machine in this cloud service, connect to it with the cloud service url.

 ![][11]

 As you can see, I got creative with my HTML code.

-Don’t forget we can also connect through an RDP session from the Azure portal via port 3389.
+Don’t forget you can also connect through an RDP session from the Azure portal via port 3389.

 I hope this has been helpful!
 Go and start your infrastructure as code journey with Azure today!